-And, preacher Mark Driscoll, one of the fastest rising Here are the scriptures he references:Psa 5:4-6
+Here are the scriptures he references:Psalm 5:4-6

 For thou art not a God that hath pleasure in wickedness: neither shall evil dwell with thee.
 The foolish shall not stand in thy sight: thou hatest all workers of iniquity.
 Thou shalt destroy them that speak leasing: the LORD will abhor the bloody and deceitful man.
 Psalm 5:5,

 The boastful shall not stand before Thine eyes; Thou dost hate all who do iniquity.
 Psalm 11:5

 The Lord tests the righteous and the wicked, and the one who loves violence His soul hates.
 Lev.
 20:23

 Moreover, you shall not follow the customs of the nation which I shall drive out before you, for they did all these things, and therefore I have abhorred them.
 Prov.
 6:16-19